Skip to main content

 Written by Theodore

-We will use the following terms frequently throughout this guide:
+Two terms appear throughout this guide:

-• Count: Refers to the number of chargeback alerts.
+• Count: The number of chargeback alerts.

 Video Introduction to Your Chargeback.io Dashboard